 1. Boil a kettle with at least half a litre of water.
 Peel and finely chop the garlic and halve the cherry tomatoes.

 2. In a large pan with a lid, add a tablespoon of oil and put on a medium heat.
 Add two finely chopped garlic cloves, cherry tomatoes, ½ tsp salt flakes and ¼ tsp black pepper.
-Cook for 2 minutes stirring continually.
+Cook for 2 mins stirring continually.
 Pour over 500ml of boiling water, add the spaghetti and put the lid on (make sure your pasta is fully submerged in the water before putting the lid on).
 Up the heat and bring to the boil.

-3. Once boiling, remove the lid and continue to boil for 8 minutes stirring regularly (this is a good time to grate your cheese if you haven’t already done so).
+3. Once boiling, remove the lid and continue to boil over a medium to high heat for 8 mins stirring regularly (this is a good time to grate your cheese if you haven’t already done so).

 5. Serve immediately with a sprinkling of cheese, a drizzle of extra virgin olive oil and a crack of black pepper.
 Top with torn fresh basil leaves.